 The treatment area in Lake Alhambra can be an entire lake for control of aquatic weeds and algae or the treatment area could be a spot or partial lake treatment.
-The two maps below show examples of an entire lake treatment area and a spot or partial lake treatment area
+The two maps below show examples of an entire lake treatment area and a spot or partial lake treatment area.

-Sun City Lincoln Hills Community Association in arrangement with Lincoln Hills Golf Club - Upper Ferrari Pond, Hidden Hills Pond, and nine golf course ponds
+Sun City Lincoln Hills Community Association in arrangement with Lincoln Hills Golf Club - Upper Ferrari Pond, Hidden Hills Pond, and Lincoln Hills Golf Club Ponds